 Spring Turkey - Intermountain West

-Chase Millemann: Operations Manager
+Chase Millemann: Director of Operations

 In Idaho, turkeys don’t often stick to roads.
 Therefore, my thunder chicken kit has to be breathable enough to hike in a ways, but warm enough to sit still and call.
 On top of this dynamic, spring in Idaho can mean snowstorms or sunshine so my system needs to accommodate a wide range of temps.
 Below the belt, I typically rock the Wick Boxer Short under the versatile Obsidian Pant.
 On top, I begin with the Wick Long Sleeve Crew and Kiln Hoody.
 For cold mornings and bad weather, I rock the Uncompahgre Puffy and Vapor Stormlight Rain Jacket.
 Additionally, for added concealment, I pack the Phantom Leafy Jacket and Phantom Leafy Balaclava.
 I top this kit off with Talus Fingerless Gloves and a Tag Cuff Beanie.